kitnil/awesome/README.md

 ## JavaScript

+- [YesPlayMusic](https://github.com/qier222/YesPlayMusic) - 高颜值的第三方网易云播放器，支持 Windows / macOS / Linux :electron:
+- [30-Days-Of-React](https://github.com/Asabeneh/30-Days-Of-React) - 30 Days of  React challenge is a step by step guide to learn React in 30 days.
+It requires HTML, CSS, and JavaScript knowledge.
+You should be comfortable with JavaScript before you start to React.
+If you are not comfortable with JavaScript check out 30DaysOfJavaScript.
+This is a continuation of 30 Days Of JS.
+This challenge may take up to 100 days, follow your own pace.
+- [Mark-Mind](https://github.com/MarkMindLtd/Mark-Mind) - MarkMind — a mind map and outliner editor  for Windows, Mac, and Linux,it support markdown in node.
+- [screenity](https://github.com/alyssaxuu/screenity) - The most powerful screen recorder & annotation tool for Chrome 🎥
+- [Web-Dev-For-Beginners](https://github.com/microsoft/Web-Dev-For-Beginners) - 24 Lessons, 12 Weeks, Get Started as a Web Developer
+- [estimator.dev](https://github.com/GoogleChromeLabs/estimator.dev) - 🧮 Calculate the size and performance impact of switching to modern JavaScript syntax.
+- [next-terminal](https://github.com/dushixiang/next-terminal) - Next Terminal是使用Golang和React开发的一款HTML5的远程桌面网关，具有小巧、易安装、易使用、资源占用小的特点，支持RDP、SSH、VNC和Telnet协议的连接和管理。
+- [maplibre-gl-js](https://github.com/maplibre/maplibre-gl-js) - MapLibre GL is a free and open-source fork of @mapbox/mapbox-gl
+- [server-components-demo](https://github.com/reactjs/server-components-demo) - Demo app of React Server Components.
+- [social-analyzer](https://github.com/qeeqbox/social-analyzer) - API, CLI & Web App for analyzing & finding a person profile across 300+ social media websites (Detections are updated regularly)
+- [papers-with-video](https://github.com/amitness/papers-with-video) - Chrome extension that adds video explanations to research papers on arxiv.org
+- [github-wrapped](https://github.com/ishandeveloper/github-wrapped) - Take a look back at all the contributions you as an individual made to the open-source community
+- [react-json-view](https://github.com/mac-s-g/react-json-view) - JSON viewer for react
 - [youtube-video-quality](https://github.com/dessant/youtube-video-quality) - Watch YouTube in your preferred video quality
 - [linkremark](https://github.com/maxnikulin/linkremark) - LinkRemark - page or link notes with context
 - [webextension-skip-redirect](https://github.com/sblask/webextension-skip-redirect) - Some web pages use intermediary pages before redirecting to a final page.
 This add-on tries to extract the final url from the intermediary url and goes there straight away if successful.